 Don’t waste an egg.
 I hate when recipes call for an egg wash.
 You need one tbsp of egg and the rest of it gets wasted.
 Use olive oil instead – the pastry will still brown.

 Oh, and if you have some harissa lying around, add that too.
-Can’t hurt, right?
+It adds a delicious spicy kick.

 - 500g regular beef mince